Oh AI, You Silly Goose

 I just hung up the phone with a client who affectionately refers to her instance of ChatGPT as a friend.
 “She told me I should do this with video.
 She is so smart!”

 And then there was the other night, when I was out on an evening walk with a friend and we spotted one of those cute little grocery delivery robots zipping through our neighborhood.
 We couldn’t help but squeal at how adorable it was, humming along with groceries in tow.
-It might as well have been wearing a baseball cap, whistling a jaunty tune as it made its delivery.
+It might as well have been wearing a baseball cap, whistling a tune as it made its delivery.

 It’s funny how we humanize technology, isn’t it?
 We’ve come to relate to these machines in ways that are almost affectionate.
 How can we not, when ChatGPT sometimes offers more compassion than our closest friends?